spacetab-io/docker-build-swift/README.md

 ## or build image

-FROM spacetabio/docker-build-swift:5.4-1.0.0
+FROM spacetabio/docker-build-swift:5.6-1.2.0

 COPY . /app

 CMD ["something_binary_to_run"]

-## or lint image
+## or lint image (temporary not available for 5.6 version)

-FROM spacetabio/docker-lint-swift:5.4-1.0.0
+FROM spacetabio/docker-lint-swift:5.6-1.2.0

 COPY . /app